-Our quality management and protocol compliance web page provides researchers with guidance as to the type of unforeseen issues that might arise during a study and the process for dealing with these.
+Our quality management and protocol compliance page gives researchers guidance to the type of unforeseen issues that might arise during a study and the process for dealing with these.

-The Trust also has in place a programme for monitoring and audit of research projects being conducted at the Trust.
+The Trust also has in place a programme for monitoring and auditing research projects being conducted at the Trust.

-In line with regulatory requirements, researchers should follow the links for the following procedures if they arise during the course of a research project.
+In line with regulatory requirements, researchers should follow these procedures if needed during the course of a research project.

-Other practical guidance and help in the conduct of research studies is also available in our suite of policies, procedures and guidance documents drafted by the Research Office and include:
+Other practical guidance and help in the conduct of research studies are also available in our suite of policies, procedures and guidance documents drafted by the Research Office, including:

 - Study Management Logs - for patient screening, ID and withdrawal; adverse events, protocol deviations and delegation of staff responsibilities.

 - Recruitment and Contingency Planning for Increasing recruitment and delivery of clinical research guidance.